captainsafia/aspire-image-push/README.md

 1. Checks out the code
 2. Sets up .NET using the `global.json` configuration
-3. Installs the Aspire CLI
+3. Installs the Aspire CLI from the dev feed
 4. Logs into GitHub Container Registry (GHCR)
-5. Pushes all container images to GHCR
+5. Runs `aspire do push` to build and push all container images to GHCR

 The workflow runs on: